mzur/kirby-uniform/docs/index.md

 c::set('uniform.language', 'de');
 ```

-If you have a multi language site add the `uniform_language` helper to each of your language files like this:
+If you have a multi-language site add the `uniform_language` helper to each of your language files like this:

 ```php
 <?php // site/languages/de.php